4 Ways to Self-Reflect Using Study Skills

 - What is holding me back from acting in alignment?

-Honestly, I have never really read my journals back in an intentional way.
+Honestly, before this post, I never really read my journals back in an intentional way.

 I might have gone back after some significant time and looked back as a form of nostalgia, but I have never intentionally reread what I wrote in a way to further build and retain my new connections and understandings.

 Have you ever really done well in a class if you only went to lecture and took notes, but never, not once, reviewed them?
-Maybe you have, but I am sure it is not the norm.
+Maybe you have once or twice, but I know it’s not the norm.

-So, maybe the next morning, or the next night before your next self-reflection session, reread what you wrote the day before.
+Whether it’s the next morning, or the next night, reread what you wrote the day before.

 Wait at least 12 hours, give the information some time to process in your sleep.
 Sleep is vital in solidifying learning.
 It strengthens memory and helps to link new ones to older ones.

-When you do reread, feel free to take notes, add to the end of the entry or add new thoughts in the margins.
+When you do read back your journal, try to take notes, add to the end of the entry or add new thoughts in the margins.
 And, the most fun part, break out the highlighters!

 Since this is your own personal and internal education, there’s never going to be a sit down, blue book, multiple choice or essay exam on self-reflection.
 But isn’t life the biggest test of all?